Max 2 Compression Sprayer - 5 litre

-This just looks like another 5 litre sprayer why is it more expensive than some other 5 litres in your range but cheaper than others?
+This just looks like another 5-litre sprayer why is it more expensive than some in your range but cheaper than others?

 You get what you pay for.
 The price of a sprayer depends upon what features the sprayer has such as hose type, seals, internal coatings and connectors.
 It may not always be obvious what the differences are but our technical specifications should give much of the information for you.
 This particular sprayer is a very high specification for its type.
 It has the 2.5-metre recoil hose, FPM seals, pressure gauge and a 3-litre ullage which is well above average for this size of sprayer.